Walking & Hiking

 What are the treatments for Achilles Tendinitis?

 An important component of healing achilles tendinitis is to keep the joint mobile and flexible.
-Massages are recommended in this process so finding an ankle support that can consistently do this, like this ankle sleeve with a silicone massage pad, will ensure a faster recovery.
+Massages are recommended in this process so finding an ankle support that can consistently do this will ensure a faster recovery.
 Stimulating the soft tissues around the heel and ankle and portions of the tendon is vital in the recovery of achilles tendinitis.
 Along with keeping the joint mobile it’s important to stretch the achilles tendon to prevent it from contracting.
 You can stretch the tendon with a night time splint which will avoid the discomfort of stretching your tendon during the day.
 Providing protection for your achilles tendon will help to avoid injury, especially if you regularly participate in intense repetitive activity.
 You can do this by wearing a supportive ankle brace during any rigorous activity, including walking and running.

 What are Bunions?